spevans/swift-kstdlib/KERNEL_LIB.md

 programs.

-This allows stdlib to be compiled without using SSE registers or instructions to while still conforming to the x86_64 ABI
+This allows stdlib to be compiled without using SSE registers or instructions while still conforming to the x86_64 ABI

 A new branch is created each time the changes are rebased onto the latest swift